CONTEMPORARY WORLD, I: Global Wars (1900-50)

 1917: International Committee of the Red Cross (Nobel Prize).
 Optional: The Red Cross: Three-Time Recipient of the Peace Prize (Nobel Prize).

-GALLIPOLI -- Battle for Gallipoli, February 1915-January 1916 (BBC); Gallipoli Campaign and ANZAC Day (Khan Academy) [10 minutes]; The Great War and the Shaping of the Twentieth Century: Gallipoli (PBS): And study the brief introduction, animated map, Historian Commentary (Turkish and Australian perspectives), and Voices of the Great War; Gallipoli film trailer [2 minutes] and ending [6 minutes]; and The Pogues, And the band played Waltzing Matilda [8 minutes].
-Optional: Gallipoli, the Documentary Movie by Yavuz Can for Turkuaz TV Video [10 minutes]; The Great War, Episode 09: Please God Send Us A Victory (BBC, 1964) [40 minutes]; Australia in World War One (BBC); Peter Jackson - Restored Gallipoli Film - ANZAC Day [3 minutes]; Australia in World War One (BBC); Gallipoli: The First Day (ABC Australia): a rich 3D documentary; Battle of Gallipoli, 1915-1916 (The Art of Battle: Animated Battle Maps); and Swedish power metal band Sabaton's Cliffs of Gallipoli, The Art of War (2008) [6 minutes].
+GALLIPOLI -- Battle for Gallipoli, February 1915-January 1916 (BBC); Gallipoli: introduction, animated map, Historian Commentary, and Hasan Etem (PBS); and The Pogues, And the band played Waltzing Matilda [8 minutes].
+Optional: The Gallipoli campaign (The National Archives); The Gallipoli Front (firstworldwar.com); Gallipoli Campaign and ANZAC Day (Khan Academy) [10 minutes]; Gallipoli (Turkey in the First World War); Gallipoli, the Documentary Movie by Yavuz Can for Turkuaz TV [10 minutes]; Please God Send Us a Victory (BBC: The Great War, Episode 09, 1964) [40 minutes]; Gallipoli: The First Day (ABC); Australia in World War One and From Gallipoli to D-Day (BBC); Peter Jackson - Restored Gallipoli Film - ANZAC Day [3 minutes]; Australia in World War One (BBC); Gallipoli: The First Day (ABC Australia): a rich 3D documentary; Battle of Gallipoli, 1915-1916 (The Art of Battle: Animated Battle Maps); and Swedish power metal band Sabaton's Cliffs of Gallipoli, The Art of War (2008) [6 minutes].